Earth's Magnetic Field

 Most of the time I drove alone to the peak.
 I would find it using my internal GPS, make a note of the coordinates, and drive back.

-In July 2009, while vacationing in Utah, I brought two of my friends along with me to the peak.
-They are both experienced in energy/psychic phenomena.
+In July 2009, while vacationing in Utah, I brought my friend Tyler and his girlfriend along with me to the peak.
+They were both experienced in energy/psychic phenomena.
 When I crossed the peak, they experienced intense reactions, too.
 One friend could visualize the peak traversing the area we were in.
 One time, I walked through the peak with my arms around each friend.
 They were shaking almost as much as I was.
 I think that their reaction was secondary to my peak reaction, but nevertheless it was intense for them.

 Sleeping Factors

 Sleeping factors affect the Psychological Magnetic Map.
-By “sleeping factors” I mean factors associated with my sleeping behavior and environment.
-The most important factor is the compass angle at which my bed is oriented, which I call “bed angle”.
+By “sleeping factors,” I mean factors associated with my sleeping behavior and environment.
+The most important factor is the compass angle at which my bed is oriented, which I call “bed angle."
 Bed angle affects the size of my Happy Zone (its north-south distance).
-Bed angle also causes the location of my peak to shift north or south every day.

 Bed Angle